rogiia/ruxu.dev/links/lmarena-llama4.md

 We now have acknowledgement from LMArena of what we already knew: AI labs are cheating to get their models as high as possible in the LMArena leaderboard / benchmarks.

 This is inevitable, all of them want to win the AI race at any cost.
-If you don't want to be fooled by ever-slighltly-increasing benchmarks, you should set up your own benchmarks that measure their performance on your own use cases.
+If you don't want to be fooled by ever-slightly-increasing benchmarks, you should set up your own benchmarks that measure their performance on your own use cases.